 Christmas vacation is usually split evenly between the parents.
 For example, one parent will have the first half of the Christmas break and the other parent will have the last half (and this will alternate every year).

+When the parents live far apart, the visitation schedule should be adjusted to compensate for travel times.
 The holiday visitation schedule usually takes precedence over the regular repeating schedule, so both parents need to take this into consideration when setting up their visitation schedule for the year.
 For example, if the non-custodial parent will miss the regular visitation time due to the other parent having that holiday, the regular schedule will resume after the holiday.

 Even with a holiday schedule in place, there may still be questions that come up.
-To get more insight on the subject, read through the various answers from the legal expert on how to handle holiday visitation issues:
+To get more insight on the subject, read through the various answers from the legal expert on how to handle holiday visitation issues.

 Kimberley's Question: We had a visitation schedule that included holidays which was granted over a year ago.
 He then filed for full custody and the judge granted me physical custody.
 The paper work I got from the court says nothing about a holiday schedule.
 Does that mean we have to make a new holiday schedule?
 I'm under the impression that the old orders are void and the visitation he has now doesn't include a holiday schedule.
 I'm so confused.